 Vanessa, an enrolled student at the school, travelled with her family to a remote part of Indonesia over the summer holidays.
-The family planned to return home on the third day of the first school term, so that Vanessa could attend school on and from that day.
+The family planned to return home on 8 February 2022, so that Vanessa could attend school from 9 the Census as the earthquake is beyond the control of her parents.

+February 2022.
 That part of Indonesia, however, experienced a catastrophic earthquake.
 This prevented the family from returning home until two days before Census Day, enabling Vanessa to attend the school for those two days.

-Decision: Vanessa is eligible to be included in the Census as the earthquake is beyond the control of her parents.
+Decision: Vanessa is eligible to be included in the Census as the earthquake is beyond the

-3 'unforeseen circumstances' must be for a reason that met the 'Beyond the control of' test.
+&lt;sup>3 'unforeseen circumstances' must be for a reason that met the 'Beyond the control of' test.